-Agreements covering copyright ownership of original works created by University of Lethbridge Faculty Association (ULFA) members are set out in Article 29 and Schedule E of the Faculty Handbook, and in Article 18 and Schedule D of the Sessional Lecturers Handbook.
+Agreements covering copyright ownership of original works created by University of Lethbridge Faculty Association (ULFA) members are set out in Article 28 and Schedule D of the Academic Staff Collective Agreement.
 In general, copyright in original works created by an ULFA member in the course of employment is retained by the member, although exceptions may apply if a member is specifically instructed to create a work as part of his or her assigned duties.
-For more information about ownership and use of copyright works created by ULFA members, please contact the Chair of the ULFA Handbooks Committee.
+For more information about ownership and use of copyright works created by ULFA members, please contact the Association.

 Traditional publishing models may require you as an author to assign some or all of your ownership rights to the publisher of your work.
 Doing so, however, may constrain your ability to use and determine access to your work.
 Suggested ways to publish your works without giving up all of your copyright interests are offered by the following organizations: